lenny2many/DS-A3/docs/testing.md

 # Paxos Election System Testing Guide
 ## Introduction
-This document outlines the testing strategy, scenarios, and results for the Paxos Election System used in the Adelaide Suburbs Council Election.

-## Testing Strategy
-Our testing strategy ensures that the Paxos algorithm, as adapted for our election scenario, functions reliably and handles edge cases, member behaviors, and potential communication interruptions.
+This document outlines the integration tests conducted on the Paxos algorithm implementation within the Adelaide Suburbs Council Election system.
+The tests are designed to ensure the reliability and correctness of the Paxos protocol under various scenarios, particularly focusing on the election process involving multiple council members.

 ### Testing Tools & Frameworks:
 - **JUnit:** For unit and integration testing of the Java codebase.
-- **Mockito:** For mocking objects and testing in isolation.
-- **Log4j:** To generate logs that can be analyzed post-test for any unexpected behavior.
+- **Java Util Logging:** To generate logs that can be analysed post-test for any unexpected behavior.

 ## Test Scenarios
 ### Unit Tests: